Training of Trainers

 For e-learning please check: www.sevia-e-learning.biz

-The Seeds4Change-program has produced it’s first video!
-The video was made by our colleauge Kabir Ademoh in Nigeria, and concentrates on the subject of introducing hybrid seeds and improved farming techniques in Kano, Nigeria.
-This is the first video of a series, in which we aim to provide Nigerian (smallholder) farmers with information about improved seeds and biological crop protection.
+The Seeds4Change-programme has produced a number of instruction videos.
+They are made by our colleague Kabir Ademoh in Nigeria, and concentrates on different subjects, including the introducing hybrid seeds and improved farming techniques in Kano, Nigeria.
+The videos aim to provide Nigerian (smallholder) farmers with information about improved seeds and biological crop protection.
 In addition, a series of powerpoints from various trainings will be uploaded.
 Both will add to the transfer of knowledge and (virtual) farmer-to-farmer learning.
-To access our channel, please click on the button bellow.

 Since 2019, S4C has trained farmers on improved cultivation practices and the use of hybrid seeds and biological crop protection.
 For an insight into the training material developed by the S4C companies and S4C team, please click on the powerpoints on the right.
 They contain information on various S4C horticultural training subjects, such as sustainable water use, land preparation and good agricultural practices.
 For more information, please contact the S4C/ NABC team.